My Greatest Guitar Accomplishment

 The stairwell in question...

-So we went down to this lovely, rustic little cafe' and I bought her coffee and what is probably the finest, most sinfully delicious chocolate fudge cake I have tasted, then or now.
+So we went down to this lovely, rustic little cafe' and I bought her coffee and what is probably the finest, most sinfully delicious chocolate fudge cake I have ever tasted, then or now.
 We sat in a really cozy booth in the corner of the place.
 We ate our desserts and drank our coffee and talked.
 And talked.
-We didn't get around to studying, because I discovered that the complete lack of a future helped loosen my jaw and this young lady's refreshingly straightforward spirit made conversation a breeze.
+We didn't get around to studying, because I discovered that the complete lack of a future with this lady helped loosen my jaw and this her refreshingly straightforward spirit made conversation a breeze.
 We talked for hours about Victorian homes and Christmas and pets and then it was time to go back up to the school.
-As we walked up to the castle from the parking lot, the young lady kindly and frankly explained to me that she couldn't go out because she was everything but engaged to a young man back at home and she had to be fair to him.
+As we walked up to the castle from the parking lot, the young lady doubled down on the lack of a future.
+She kindly and frankly and explained to me that she couldn't go out with anyone because she was everything but engaged to a young man back at home and she had to be fair to him.
 I am not sure she could have composed a better challenge to me had she tried.
 However, being honorable and believing that it was incumbent upon me to turn back in to God any young lady I took out in the same or better condition as I had checked her out, I agreed.

-To be honest, a couple of days later I did ask her if she'd like to go down to the restaurant, sample that fudge cake, and study again.
+To be honest, a couple of days later I did ask her if she'd like to go down to the restaurant again, sample that fudge cake, and perhaps study.
 She succumbed to the fudge cake, though we didn't get any studying done... again.
 The next time I "didn't take her out" it was on a Saturday and we accelerated to sandwiches AND the fudge cake.
 Well, I had the carrot cake which was equally delicious.
-We didn't study again but it was a Saturday.
+We didn't study again but it was a Saturday, after all.

 Before long we were eating all our meals together and spending evenings together studying and I had become quite attached.
 There was a strong risk here, but somehow I combined relentlessness and patience in a way that didn't run her off.
 I figured that in order to be the only young man with a chance to dance with her, I would need to punch her dance ticket on every line if at all possible.
 Besides, I had a car and the money to pay for dessert and the occasional meal down the mountain... and she didn't.

 This went on until Fall break.
 The lovely young lady went home to her folks and the subject of her repeatedly "not going out" came up in conversation with her mom.
-Her mom had a pretty strong sense of right and wrong and told her daughter that to be fair she was going to have to make up her mind and choose one young man.
+Her mom had a pretty strong sense of right and wrong and told her daughter that to be fair she was simply going to have to make up her mind and choose one young man.
 After thinking it over, the young lady decided to take her chances with that young southern fellow she'd met at school, me.
 She did the honorable thing.
-She met up with her boyfriend from school and broke up.
+She met up with her boyfriend from high school and broke up.
 Then she came back to school and told me she was available to take out.
 For our first official date I drove her to my hometown, introduced her to my family, and took her to a Doobie Brothers concert on October 28th, 1978.
 Let's just say things accelerated from there.
 She decided to follow me to my next college and it seemed a proper time to make a commitment.
-We were married in 1980 and that makes it forty-one years this year.
+I took her back to the little cafe' and the same booth and asked for her hand.
+We were married in 1980 and have spent our lives together ever since.

-And so I can say that one tuning was clearly my greatest guitar accomplishment.
+And so, I can say that one guitar tuning was clearly my greatest guitar accomplishment.